 Communicable diseases are diseases that spread from one person to another.
 The spread often happens via airborne viruses or bacteria, but also through blood or other body fluids.
 Students studying and living in close proximity to one another are inherently more at risk for communicable diseases.
 The University requires immunizations for certain communicable diseases.
 Failure to provide proof of these immunizations will cause a delay on Arrival Day (room keys will not be distributed until ALL immunizations and forms are completed), and risk the ability to register for classes.
-The University will take action to maintain the well-being of both the student and the communicable diseases are reportable to the State Health Department.
-Depending on the nature of the disease, short-term or longterm isolation from the campus may be necessary for the individual with the disease.
+The University will take action to maintain the well-being of both the student and the community when a communicable disease is identified on campus.
+Some communicable diseases are reportable to the State Health Department.
+Depending on the nature of the disease, short-term or long-term isolation from the campus may be necessary for the individual with the disease.